Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 Looking back down from the boundaries of [[The Promised Land]], it became clear to [[The Pioneers]] that [[The Cacophony]] of [[The Caves]] was a surficial construct meant to keep Us afraid, divided, and conquered.

-The [[Invisible Power Structures]] were far Deeper and more united than they could have imagined.
+The [[Invisible Power Structures]] were far Deeper and more collusive than they could have imagined.

-And [[The Giants]] were preparing for War.
+And [[The Giants]] guarding [[The Promised Land]] were preparing for War.

 With fear and trembling, [[The Pioneers]] reported what they were discovering, and shockwaves began to ripple through [[The Movement]].

 ### The War

 There is not room in this first short story to tell the tale of [[The War]].
 That will come later in The Story.
+You could not believe it anyway.

 For now, remember to always look Deeper.
 Always look Beyond.